crforsythe/DrivingElectrificationReplication/README.md

-# DrivingElectrificationReplication
+# DrivingElectrification
-Replication Code for "Technology Advancement is Driving Electric Vehicle Adoption"
+Replication code and data for "Driving Electric Vehicle Adoption: The Role of Technology and Consumer Preferences"